 By Joan O’Neill

-Craving an end of summer vacation but running out of time?
+Craving a vacation?
 A little staycation at the Hyatt Regency Grand Cypress Resort may be the ideal Orlando getaway for you.
 This pet friendly resort has so much to offer, you won’t have to break the bank to entertain yourself at one of the nearby, tourist-packed theme parks.

 As an added perk, the Hyatt Regency Grand Cypress offers preferred pricing to Florida residents!
 Use code FLSUN when booking your next staycation.
 Here’s a two-day itinerary for fun, relaxing trip that is totally amendable to meet your personal vacationing needs without ever leaving the Grand Cypress grounds.